 Penetration testing, often called pen testing or ethical hacking, is a proactive cybersecurity approach aimed at identifying vulnerabilities in a system, application, or network infrastructure.
 For educational institutions, this process involves simulated cyberattacks on their IT infrastructure to uncover weaknesses that malicious actors could exploit.

 Educational institutions store a treasure trove of sensitive data, including student records, financial information, and research data.
-Penetration testing helps fortify digital defences, ensuring that this information remains confidential and secure.
+Pen testing helps fortify digital defences, ensuring that this information remains confidential and secure.

 Cyberattacks can disrupt the normal functioning of educational institutions, affecting everything from online learning platforms to administrative operations.
 Pen testing helps identify and address vulnerabilities before they can be exploited, ensuring a seamless learning experience.